winegui/WineGUI/README.md

 cmake --build ./build
 ```

+Optionally, use the VSCode `CMake Tools` extension to start the build or build with debug targets.

 #### Building from source

 Building from the source code archive files (eg. `tar.gz`) is just as easy, however be sure to download the **specially prepared** `WineGUI-Source-*.tar.gz` archive file (instead of the GitLab generated source archives).